enzymefinance/melon/README.md

 ## Deployment

-After installation is complete, go to the above `protocol` directory, open a terminal and:
+After installation is complete, go to the above `melon` directory, open a terminal and:

 1. Launch a ethereum client.
 For example something similar to this:
     ```